-I struggled immensely throughout the last two years, as a decade faded for me.
+I struggled throughout the last two years as a decade faded for me.
 And through the struggle, I grew tremendously.
 I am a different man.
-We change over time—we really do—often for the better.
+We change over time—often for the better.

 I have loved.
 I have laughed, grown, and contributed.
 And for that I am grateful.